OpenZeppelin/cairo-contracts/docs/Timelock.md

   * _Canceller_: An address (smart contract or account) that is in charge of cancelling operations.

+## Operations

-## Operation Structure
+### Structure

 Operations executed by the Timelock can contain one or multiple subsequent calls.
 All calls must be passed within an array.
+This implementation utilizes the [AccountCallArray](./Account.md#accountcallarray) struct from the [Account library](../src/openzeppelin/account/library.cairo).
+For a more in-depth look at the struct, see the [Account docs](./Account.md).

 Operations contain: